commercialhaskell/stack/doc/Stack_and_VS_Code.md

 that the extension should use a separate application, [GHCup](https://www.haskell.org/ghcup/), to download and install the versions of HLS that it needs.
-GHCup can download and install things other than HLS, including GHC, MSYS2 (on Windows), Cabal (a build tool), and Stack itself.
+GHCup can download and install things other than HLS, including GHC, MSYS2 (on Windows), Cabal (a tool for building Haskell code), and Stack itself.
 GHCup can also update itself.
 On Windows, GHCup has the capability of using the Stack-supplied MSYS2 rather than installing a duplicate copy.
-Cabal (the build tool), like Stack, depends on the Cabal (the library).
+Cabal (the tool), like Stack, depends on the Cabal (the library).
 Cabal (the tool), unlike Stack, does not have the capability to automatically install necessary versions of GHC, and (as well as supporting the extension) GHCup fills a important gap for users of the Cabal tool.

 If the VS Code extension is set not to use GHCup, its user needs to ensure that each version of HLS that the extension needs is on the PATH.